 Everyone seems to be on a decluttering kick in recent years.
 Thanks to programs like The home Edit and Marie Kondo.
 But there is little mentioned about the ethical impact of all of those black bags that people seemed to throw away in haste.
-It is logical to want to strip back what you own and have a more streamlined life with less clutter.
+It’s perfectly logical to want to strip back what you own and have a more streamlined life with less clutter.

-It is a positive thing to want to have less ‘stuff’; it gives us a chance to focus on what really gives us joy and matters.
+It’s also a positive thing to want to have less ‘stuff’.
+Decluttering gives us a chance to focus on what really gives us joy and matters to us.

 Stop Throwing Everything Away

 Most of the big declutter programs will talk about throwing everything out and discarding it all.
 Filling endless black bags of mixed materials and throwing it out, when with a little more time, you can really make an impact with your rubbish.

 Make a list of everything that you are getting rid of and ask people if they are in need of anything.
 A quick Facebook post or round-robin text will maximise your coverage.
 If you have family members who have always commented on your extra set of plates or the cups that only come out once a year – it might be time to say goodbye to them too.

 You can make plenty of money for selling what you no longer use.
 It is estimated that each home has at least four thousand dollars to be made by selling unused and unloved items.

 You can sell on sites such as eBay, Facebook Market, Twitter, and other local listings.
 It is a good idea to have everything listen as pick-up only.
 This will avoid any postage fees.